trapdoorsec/blog/reverse.codes/content/blog/the-cost-of-complacency.md

 especially good use of this fact - some of you will remember - their cyberattack of 2001 which targeted another default configuration in IIS (open port 80).
 24 hours, 350000 servers brought to their knees, billions in lost productivity.
 (Moore, Shannon, Klaffy 2002)

-You can see where the product design decisions come from: make the internet easy to play with!
+You can see where the product design decisions come from: make the Internet easy to play with!
 Make networking easy!
 Minimize the clicks a server admin needs to take in order to 'get online'!
 All laudable, money making ideas.
 Entirely insecure.

 Alas, these weren't entirely addressed until 5 years later, in Windows Server 2008 as Microsoft now had the 'very insecure'